Who does the EU FMD apply to and what are the implications?

 The unique identifier consists of the medication’s batch number, expiry date, product code, serial number and national reimbursement identification.

-With OPTEL CERTA Software, where does the data go?
+With OPTEL Certa™ Software, where does the data go?

 Who sees the data?

-Only the people that have been given permission by the administrator of the OPTEL CERTA Software solution at the pharmacy, hospital or vaccination center.
+Only the people that have been given permission by the administrator of the OPTEL Certa™ Software solution at the pharmacy, hospital or vaccination center.

 Where is the information stored?

-The data is secured in a cloud from Microsoft.
+The data is secured in a cloud provied by Microsoft.

-They both use CERTA software, but OPTEL Vertical Station is a movable device that can be placed anywhere in the pharmacy environment.
-OPTEL CERTA Bi-Optic Station is a steady device that is installed in a specific space of the pharmacy as it provides two scanning surfaces, one built within the counter.
-OPTEL CERTA Bi-Optic Station has a greater volume capacity of scanning.
+They both use OPTEL Certa™ Software , but the OPTEL Vertical Station is a movable device that can be placed anywhere in the pharmacy environment.
+OPTEL Bioptic Station is a stationary device that is installed in a specific location in the pharmacy as it provides two scanning surfaces, one of which is fixed to the counter.
+OPTEL Bioptic Station has a greater capacity for high-volume scanning.

-How does the OPTEL CERTA Software integrate with Pharmacy systems?
+How does the OPTEL Certa™ Software integrate with pharmacy systems?

-OPTEL CERTA software integrates seamlessly into existing hospital and pharmacy IT infrastructures connecting to the NMVS through the OPTEL gateway, ensuring that the Unique Identifier (UI) are sent safely and securely to and from the national database.
+OPTEL Certa™ Software integrates seamlessly into existing hospital and pharmacy IT infrastructures, connecting to the NMVS through the OPTEL Gateway, ensuring that the Unique Identifiers (UI) are sent safely and securely to and from the national database.

-Do you have integration with any of the major Pharmacy robots providers?
+Do you have integration with any of the major pharmacy robot providers?
 How do you link these robots?

-We reuse the scanned data and manage the decommissioning through OPTEL Gateway.
+We reuse the scanned data and manage the decommissioning through the OPTEL Gateway.